Table of Contents

 What Is Public Accounting?

-Are you good with figures, numbers, and statistics?
+Are you good with figures, formulas, or statistics?
 Do you like figuring out difficult money or accounting questions and keeping up with financial statements and ledgers?
 If you are thinking about going into accounting, or are already in the field of accounting, you might want to consider becoming a certified public accountant(CPA).
-CPAs serve an essential role in the public service sector.
+CPAs serve an essential role in the business sector.
 Thousands of people all over the world trust CPAs to help them to keep track of their bookkeeping and get advice regarding their taxes and other accounting needs, including attestation services which they may not be able to get elsewhere.
-Many business owners report that their CPAs kept them out of trouble in both the tax and legal department, as well as having helped them to avoid the pitfalls that many businesses encounter as they build their business.
+Many business owners report that their accounting professionals kept them out of trouble in both the tax and legal department, as well as having helped them to avoid the pitfalls that many corporate entities encounter as they build their business.

 The more a business grows, the more money they have coming and going to their accounts.
-This creates an increased need to have someone to manage this process and to ensure that they have good accounting policy in place are following the law regarding tax filings, internal auditing, bill payment, their financial statements, tax preparation, and other requirements.
+This creates an increased need to have someone to manage this process and provide guidance to ensure that they have good accounting policy in place are following the law regarding tax filings, internal auditing, bill payment, their financial statements, tax preparation, and other requirements.
 An public accountant knows the law on these issues and can help keep a business out of trouble in this regard.
-This is why people would rather pay an accountant for their services rather than try to do it themselves.
+This is why people would rather pay a professional accountant for their services instead of trying to do it themselves.

 Salary Ranges for CPAs

-If you aspire a career as a public accountant, you are on track for a potentially lucrative career in the field of accounting, especially as the demand for accounting continues to be high.
-In this article, we will outline the steps you need to take to achieve your CPA certification as well as some of the daily tasks and other issues you might encounter as a CPA.
+If you aspire to have a career as a public accountant, you are on track for a potentially lucrative career in the field of accounting, especially as the demand for accounting continues to be high.
+In this article, we will outline the steps for CPA candidates to achieve certification from your local board of accountancy as well as some of the daily tasks and other issues you might encounter as a CPA.

 Intro and Overview

 Certified public accountants serve a wide variety of needs for both businesses and individuals.
 Business owners depend on their CPA to help them keep their books in order, balance their records on a monthly basis, and report their tax forms to the IRS.
-Individuals also often hire a CPA to help them do their taxes or to give them advice on their financial affairs.
-Accountants can handle most basic questions or issues regarding bookkeeping or accounting.
-If you need more involved legal or financial advice, they may refer you to a tax attorney or certified financial advisor.
+Individuals can also hire a CPA to help them do their taxes or to give them advice on their financial affairs and assist with financial planning.
+These accountants have extensive knowledge of accounting and can handle questions and issues of all kinds.

 Typical Functions of an Accounting Career

 The typical functions of an accounting career will vary according to the role you are filling with a particular business or individual.
 They may need you to show them the correct forms to fill out or to send in their official income tax return.
 Some people may need you to give them advice on how they should balance their ledger or keep more money in the bank by cutting certain expenses.
-Though they are not financial advisors, much of what accountants do crosses over into the financial realm when they deal with clients.
-A good CPA has a strong background in business and finance, as well since they are required to take some credit hours in business courses as students in order to complete the educational requirements before taking the Uniform CPA exam to earn their license.
+Though they are not financial advisors, much of what public accountants do crosses over into this realm when they deal with clients.
+A good CPA will have a strong background in business and finance, as well since they are required to take some credit hours in business courses as students in order to complete the educational requirements before taking the Uniform CPA exam to earn their license.

 Possible Job Titles, Duties and Day in the Life

-Another possible title that a CPA may hold is Tax Preparer.
-Some firms, businesses, or individuals hire CPAs for the sole purpose of having them help them with their taxes.
+Another possible title that a CPA may hold is 'tax preparer'.
+Some firms, businesses, or individuals hire CPAs for the sole purpose of having them help with their taxes.
 While CPAs are not tax attorneys, they are often highly skilled in the area of IRS and state tax law.
 This is a requirement to receive their CPA certification.
-So CPSs are more than qualified to advise, prepare, and send a company or individual's tax forms to the IRS or state tax office for them.
+So CPAs are more than qualified to advise, prepare, and send a company or individual's tax forms to the IRS or state tax office for them.

 Taxes are perhaps the number one reason that CPAs are called on to help.
 Business owners who have changed their status from a "Sole Proprietor" status to an "S-Corporation" status, for example, need tax advice on which forms to fill out since they are going from being an individual only to a corporation.
 The forms and processes that are involved in filing taxes as an S-Corp are significantly different than those involved with a Sole Proprietorship.